ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Experiments

 \textbf{Video Generation.} Different from image generation, video inherently includes a temporal dimension, making it more well-suited to autoregressive modeling.
 The FVD metric on UCF-101 for class-conditional video generation is reported in Table~\ref{tab:fvd_table}.
-With hybrid AR+Diff architecture, \OURS-H achieves much lower FVD than other diffusion-based and autoregressive methods, even outperforming MAGVITv2-AR, which utilizes a closed-source, specially designed video tokenizer.
+With hybrid AR+Diff architecture, \OURS-H achieves much lower FVD than other diffusion-based and autoregressive methods, even outperforming MAGVIT-AR and MAGVITv2-AR, which utilize a closed-source, specially designed video tokenizer.
 In contrast, \OURS simplifies the process by directly using an open-sourced image VAE.
-Although MAGVITv2 with masked generative methods has a lower than \OURS, they rely on "in-place" operation to generate a video similar to the diffusion model.
-This constraint limits their ability to generalize to generate longer video generation and build world models.
-Compared to image generation, \OURS demonstrates greater potential in modeling long visual sequences.
-Qualitative results of \OURS-XL are presented in Fig.~\ref{fid:video_case}.
+Although MAGVIT with masked generative methods has a lower FVD than \OURS, they rely on in-place operation to generate a video similar to the diffusion model and require repeatedly processing global context during inference.
+This constraint limits their ability and efficiency to generalize to long video generation and build world models.
+We further analyze the efficiency implications of autoregressive versus masked generative formulations in the following section, with quantitative inference-time comparisons reported in Table~\ref{tab:inference_cost}.
+Compared to image generation, \OURS demonstrates a greater potential in the more complex domain of video generation, where longer visual sequences and temporal information are critical.
+Qualitative results are presented in the Appendix~\ref{sec:appendix_cases}.